mathanroot/strapideploy/README.md

 # strapideploy

-In this project deployed by AWS Services EC2,S3,RDS,VPC,ROUTE53 .
+In this project deployed by AWS Services EC2,RDS,VPC .

 EC2 FOR DEPLOY APPLICATION

-S3 FOR STORE DATAS

 RDS FOR CREATE A DATABASE FROM THE STRAPI

 VPC FOR COMMUNUCATION BETWEEN EC2 AND RDS

-ROUTE53 FOR DOMAIN NAME SYSTEM FOR ACCESS HTTPS
+IAM ROLE FOR ACCESS AWS RESOURCES

 [MUST] AND I HAVE CREATED A IAM ROLE WITH GUI FOR THE TERRAFORM ACCESS FROM AWS RESOURCES .